theron-wang/otr4j/README.md

   - ☑ otr4j protects itself against `RuntimeException`s caused by callbacks into the host application.
   _Any occurrence of a `RuntimeException` is considered a bug on the host application side, and is caught and logged by otr4j._
 - Concurrency:
-  - ☑ Thread-safety with granularity of single master with its slave sessions.
+  - ☑ Thread-safety with granularity of single session master-instace with its slave-instances.
       Messages from different contacts can be processed concurrently.
 Messages from same contact different clients, are forced to sequential processing.
 - Stability
   - ☐ Library in execution performance profiling.